vcfvct/goodtrend/README.md

 - Build: `npm run build`
   - Note: The `build:theme:eve` script now uses `swc` to compile the theme's source code (JSX/React) into standard JavaScript in the `dist` folder.
 This is required for production mode as Evershop expects `.js` files.
 The command handles compilation and directory structure adjustments automatically.
   - Note: Extensions (like `s3_file_storage` and `contact`) must be built separately before the main application build.
 This is because the core `evershop build` command expects extension code to be pre-compiled or prepared in a `dist` directory to be included in the final bundle.
 The `npm run build` command handles this sequence.
+    - Specifically, the `contact` extension is now also compiled using `swc` (similar to the theme) to ensure JSX files are transformed into JS files for production.
 - Tests: `npm test`
 - Manual:
   - Load homepage and navigate categories/products